daverave1212/js-course/README.md

 I want you to pause the video here and make this part bold.
 ...........................
 Alright, it should be fairly simple.
 We just put the "special limited edition" between B tags.
-Save, refresh the page and voila!
+Press Control + S to Save, refresh the page and voila!
 I'll let you guess how we can make some text be in italics instead of bold... hmm I wonder how.